ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 1. Create a Cloudant service instance in your Bluemix [dashboard](http://console.ng.Bluemix.net).

-  Be sure to create a Credential key after creating a new service instance.
+  Be sure to create a Credential key for each new service instance.

 2. Refresh the packages in your namespace.
-The refresh automatically creates a package binding for each Cloudant service instance that has a credential key defined.
+The refresh automatically creates a package binding for each Cloudant service instance with a credential key defined.

   ```
   wsk package refresh